tcheukueppoo/maat/docs/gc.md

 part of the root set but it is a completely different story in Maat.
 A maatine can perform a collection at anytime and thus colors can be concurrently set to a collectable object leading to data race and lost of references.

-Let's consider a case where a maatine in the mark phase of its collection marks all objects of global symbols black and another maatine which is in the sweep phase of its collection changes the colors of all reachable objects back to white for its next gc cycle, at this point even objects marked black by the former maatine which hasn't even entered its sweep phase are now white which raises a big problem as they're now treated as garbage.
+Let's consider a case where a maatine in the mark phase of its collection marks all objects of global symbols black and another maatine which is in the sweep phase of its collection changes the colors of all reachable objects back to white for its next gc cycle, at this point even objects marked black by the former maatine which hasn't even entered its sweep phase are now white which raises a big problem since they're now treated as garbage.

 4. Arguments to Maatine calls